 It’s important to know how to react around a stressed cat.
 If your cat urinates, she’s setting herself a reminder that the object in question requires further investigation at another time.

-3) Cats Rub to Mark Your as Their Own
+3) Mark You as Their Own

 When cats rub themselves against people, other felines or inanimate objects, they leave a scent behind.
 This is known as marking.
 Marking usually starts with the head before the entire body is rubbed over a person or object.
 Marking serves two critical purposes for felines.